picocms/picocms.github.io/_themes/picobook.md

   License: "[The MIT License](https://opensource.org/licenses/MIT)"
 ---

-Picobook

-Minimalist clean design simple include sidebar menu with picobook.
+Picobook is a clean and minimalist theme that includes a prominent sidebar menu.